- When choosing investments, think about how comfortable you are with risk.

 As a general rule, the more time you have to save, the greater the percentage of your money you can consider allocating to stocks.
 For those closer to retirement, a healthy allocation to stocks may still be appropriate.
 These days retirement may last for decades, so the money will likely still need to grow for many years even after you retire.

-It's important that your stock exposure matches your comfort with risk, your investment horizon, and financial situation.
-That means you need to be comfortable with the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
-That way you'll be less likely to panic and sell when stocks fall—locking in losses and potentially making it harder to recover.
+It's important that your stock exposure matches your comfort with risk, investment horizon, and financial situation.
+With the right asset mix, you should feel comfortable that the ups and downs of the stock market won't undermine your ability to reach your long-term goals.
+That way you'll be less likely to panic and sell when stocks fall—because doing so would lock in losses and could make it harder to recover and reach your goals.

-If you are age 50 or older, growth remains important even as you approach and then enter retirement—after all, your retirement could last for three decades or more—but now you must balance that need for growth against the need to protect what you have saved.
+But don't forget that growth remains important even as you approach and then enter retirement—after all, your retirement could last 3 decades or more.
+But with retirement nearer, investors must balance that need for growth against the need to protect what they have saved.

-If you’re doing it on their own, a diversified mix of investments is important.
+For those doing it on their own, a diversified mix of investments is important.
 That way, a portfolio isn't dependent on any one type of investment, although diversification does not ensure a profit or guarantee against loss.
 If you want to do it yourself, consider funds that hold a mix of investments in companies both big and small, from different parts of the world, and in different industries and sectors.

-You might want to look at low-fee investments such as index funds or exchange-traded funds (ETFs) that simply track the broad market through a benchmark index, may also be worth considering.
+Low-fee investments, such as index funds or exchange-traded funds (ETFs) that simply track the broad market through a benchmark index, may also be worth considering.

 - Use our tools.

-Get an analysis of your current portfolio, assess your financial situation, and find ideas to help you create an appropriate investment strategy with our Planning & Guidance Center (login required).
+Get an analysis of your current portfolio, assess your financial situation, and find ideas to help you create an appropriate investment strategy in our Planning & Guidance Center.

-If you want to invest in mutual funds, there are a number of ways to choose.
+For those who want to invest in mutual funds or ETFs, there are a number of ways to choose.

-If you prefer to have an investment professional manage your IRA, learn about Fidelity managed accounts.
+For those who prefer to have an investment professional manage an IRA, learn about Fidelity managed accounts.